quii/learn-go-with-tests/databases.md

 FAIL    github.com/quii/learn-go-with-tests/databases/v2        0.389s
 ```

 Only one failure, and no migration input.
-This is because our store is completely empty (as no code is implemented yet).
+This is because our store is completely empty, as no code is implemented yet.
 Let's add a check for it before we move on.

 ```go
 // migrate-test.go